 NIH Director to New Doctors: ‘Be Prepared for Rapid Changes’

-Francis S. Collins, the director of the National Institutes of Health, shared words of advice for new medical grads before speaking during U-M’s commencement weekend.
+Francis S. Collins, the director of the National Institutes of Health, shared words of advice for new medical grads before he spoke during U-M’s commencement weekend.

-Francis S. Collins, M.D., Ph.D., the director of the National Institutes of Health who may be best known for leading the Human Genome Project, will be the featured speaker during the University of Michigan Medical School’s 167th commencement ceremony May 12 in Hill Auditorium.
+Francis S. Collins, M.D., Ph.D., the director of the National Institutes of Health who may be best known for leading the Human Genome Project, was the featured speaker during the University of Michigan Medical School’s 167th commencement ceremony May 12, 2017, in Hill Auditorium.

 Collins’ personal research efforts, conducted in part at Michigan Medicine, led to the isolation of the genes responsible for cystic fibrosis, neurofibromatosis, Huntington’s disease and Hutchinson-Gilford progeria syndrome.